stormdotcom/open-ai-assistance/readme.md

 # API Endpoints

-This service integrates with the OpenAI Assistants API to manage intelligent agents, their files, and conversation threads.
+This service integrates with the OpenAI Assistants API to manage intelligent agents, their files (vector store), and conversation threads.

 ## Assistants

 ### Create an Assistant
 POST `/assistances`

 **Request body**
 ```json
 {
   "name": "string",